g-amador/JOT/README.md

 JOT provides as is 4 working netbeans example project demos, each supporting movement, model loading, direct rendering, FSP and help text, Keyboard and mouse I/O:

--Core template: a minimal example made solely with the Core layer, also includes 3D sound.
+-**Core template**: a minimal example made solely with the Core layer, also includes 3D sound.

--Game World Demo: World/terrain generation demo build resorting to the framework, toolkits and core layers, also includes camera views.
+-**Game World Demo**: World/terrain generation demo build resorting to the framework, toolkits and core layers, also includes camera views.

--Physics Demo: Collision detection and light effects demo build resorting to the framework, toolkits and core layers.
+-**Physics Demo**: Collision detection and light effects demo build resorting to the framework, toolkits and core layers.

--AI Demo: Steering behaviors and path finding demo build resorting to the framework, toolkits and core layers.
+-**AI Demo**: Steering behaviors and path finding demo build resorting to the framework, toolkits and core layers.

 **(other templates/demos exist but are currently broken thus will be available sometime in the future)**